StamusNetworks/scirius/README.rst

     :alt: suricata update in scirius
     :align: center

-Scirius is developped by Stamus Networks and is available under the GNU GPLv3 license.
+Scirius is developed by Stamus Networks and is available under the GNU GPLv3 license.

 Installation and setup